cazaresG/surfs_up/README.md

 ## Overview

-The analysis include temperature measurements from june and december-
+The analysis include temperature measurements from june and december.

  ## Results